The simple practice of mindfulness helps our students develop compassion, focus, curiosity and empathy.

 - Thich Nhat Hanh

 The core practice is a combination of deep belly breathing and attentive listening.
-Students sit comfortably with eyes closed or gaze lowered, they listen carefully to the resonant sound of a Tibetan singing bowl or chime while focusing on breathing slowly and deeply into the belly.
+During our mindfulness classes, students sit comfortably with eyes closed or gaze lowered, they listen carefully to the resonant sound of a Tibetan singing bowl or chime while focusing on breathing slowly and deeply into the belly.
 The students are taught the belly breathing technique and neuroscience behind attentive listening to support their practice.
 This technique allows students space to ‘reset’ their thinking and feeling and bring themselves into a greater heart- mind coherence.
 It’s from this space that they can then engage in more joyful and curious ways with their classmates and work.
 The practice only takes a few minutes and will be incorporated up to three times into the schooling day.

 The students begin their journey into neuroscience by learning about three key players in the brain, the amygdala, hippocampus and prefrontal cortex.
 The Amygdala, is a pair of almond shaped structures located within the limbic system that react to fear, danger and threat.
 The amygdala regulates our emotional state by acting as the brain’s “security guard” protecting us from threats, incoming stimuli is processed as a reactive response of “fight, flight or freeze”.